neilsteven1997/cybersecurity/wireshark-the-basics-tryhackme-2025-12-14.md

 * Switching the **Time Display Format** to UTC is a best practice for forensic correlation.
 * **Expert Info** (categorized as Chat, Note, Warn, Error) provides automated protocol state detection and suggests potential anomalies.

+---
+Use the "Exercise.pcapng" file to answer the questions.
+Search the "r4w" string in packet details.
+What is the name of artist 1?
+- `r4w8173`

+Go to packet 12 and read the packet comments.
+What is the answer?
+Note: use md5sum <filename> terminal command to get MD5 hash
+- `911cd574a42865a956ccde2d04495ebf`

+There is a ".txt" file inside the capture file.
+Find the file and read it; what is the alien's name?
+- `PACKETMASTER`

+Look at the expert info section.
+What is the number of warnings?
+- `1636`

+---